lipenco/rgsoc-blog/source/posts/2013-06-27-Bright-project-future-seen-in-3D.md

 title: Brlight project future seen in 3D
 ---

 We planned, we discussed and now I know (what I don't know yet) better.
 We set our goal for the summer project clear and simple: make impress.js easy to use for less tech savvy || lazy people.
 The way to achieve this leads through boosting my CSS3 and JavaScript skills.
-But the most important thing I learnt from my first call with my mentor is that he is exactly the person I need and wont to work with.
+But the most important thing I learnt from my first call with my mentor is that he is exactly the person I need and want to work with.
 Dedicated and willing to share his knowledge.
 "I don't want to limit my role as a mentor to reviewing the code and setting tasks for you, I am happy to teach you stuff", he said.
 Just perfect.

 We are going to use [Trello board](https://trello.com/board/impress-js-summer-of-code/51bee39938cdf46401002f4e) for managing my chaos.
 Feel more than welcome to spy on this stuff.
 Knowing you see will make me more ambitious, though I believe one more hour daily looking at 3d objects rendering in the browser could kill me.

-Today I feel sorry I didn't continue reading my favourite bed story about JavaScript, any tutorials and I didn't start to read [book about impress.js], but I sank so much into preparing my presentation and testing out animations and sub-step features that I totally lost the sense of time.
+Today I feel sorry I didn't continue on reading my favourite bed story about JavaScript, any tutorials and I didn't start to read [book about impress.js](http://www.amazon.com/dp/1849696489), but I just spent all my time on preparing my presentation and testing out animations and sub-step features.

 ### Today I Learned: